Ads.com, LLC Monetizer Program - Terms and Conditions

 5.8 Publisher shall not modify, adapt, sub-license, translate, sell, reverse engineer, decompile disassemble any portion of the MP, and/or the Documentation.

-5.9 Publisher shall not use the MP and/or the Documentation in any manner that is unlawful, including accessing the Site and the MP, from any location where such access may be illegal or otherwise prohibited.
+5.9 Publisher shall not use or access the MP and/or the Documentation in any manner that is illegal, fraudulent, deceptive, or otherwise unethical, including, but not limited to, accessing the Site and/or the MP, from any location where such access may be illegal or otherwise prohibited.

 5.10 Publisher shall not “frame” or “mirror” any part of the MP without Company’s prior written authorization.